manojkarthick/reddsaver/README.md

 # from your environment
 reddsaver -e reddsaver.env -d reddsaver --show-config

-# Run the app to download the saved images
+# Run the app to download the saved media
 reddsaver -e reddsaver.env -d reddsaver

+# Also allows you to download upvoted media
+reddsaver -e reddsaver.env -d reddsaver --upvoted
 ```

 NOTE: When running the application beyond the first time, if you use the directory as the initial run, the application will skip downloading the images that have already been downloaded.